Mullingar: Tourism

-Mullingar's main tourist attractions are its lakes – Lough Owel, Lough Derravaragh and Lough Ennell – which are visited by anglers and the Royal Canal which flows through the town.
-Also nearby is Belvedere House and Gardens.
-The town has several hotels.
+Mullingar's tourist attractions include its lakes – Lough Owel, Lough Derravaragh and Lough Ennell – which are visited by anglers.
+The Royal Canal also flows through the town.
+Belvedere House and Gardens, Mullingar Golf Club and the Bloomfield House Hotel are all located nearby.

-The Greville Arms Hotel has latterly begun creating a mini-museum, and also holds the two Brit awards presented to Niall Horan.
-James Joyce's connection with the hotel is marked on the premises.
-In the rooftop garden, there stands a large granite monument which formerly stood at Dominick Street.
-It was presented to the town by Lord Greville.
+The town has a handful of hotels, including the Newbury Hotel, Annebrook House Hotel, Mullingar Park Hotel and the Greville Arms Hotel.
+The latter holds the two Brit awards presented to Niall Horan, and a large granite monument, which formerly stood at Dominick Street, which was presented to the town by Lord Greville.

 One of Mullingar's notable buildings is the cathedral of Christ the King Mullingar, the cathedral of the Diocese of Meath.
 The cathedral was dedicated on the day World War II broke out.

 Columb Barracks, which closed in March 2012, was a military base that housed the 4th Field Artillery Regiment, the 4th Field Supply & Transport Company and the HQ of the 54 Reserve Field Artillery Regiment (Army Reserve).

-The 1916 Centenary Monument Green Bridge Mullingar was unveiled by Cllr Billy Collentine MCC on Easter Monday 2017.
-Mullingar Tidy Towns were the organisation that built this monument in memory of the 1916 Easter Rising.
+There is a monument, commemorating the centenary of the 1916 Easter Rising, at Green Bridge in Mullingar.
+The monument, built by the Mullingar Tidy Towns organisation, was officially unveiled on Easter Monday 2017.
+Other memorials and statues in Mullingar include a statue titled "The Pilgrims" (erected to commemorate the millennium in 2000 at the junction of Austin Friars Street and MacCurtain Street), a memorial to the Great Famine (erected in 1997 on The Square in Mullingar), and a statue of Joe Dolan (unveiled in 2008 on the Market Square).

 Mullingar Town Park is a public park situated in the centre of the town, and it includes a wide variety of playgrounds, a swimming pool and a large pond near the centre.
 On 22 July 2016, the park became one of 22 public spaces in Ireland to be awarded a Green Flag.